 - Start digging into the module by module instruction complete with video, quizzes, readings, and hands-on problem-solving.

-- Sign up for virtual office hours if you need them with one of our captains
+- Sign up for virtual office hours if you need them

 - Take your exam in person with Confident Captain